Nada-Nasser/Animal-Images-Classifier/README.md

 # Animal-Images-Classifier

-Python API can classify an Base64 encoded image to determine if the animal in the image is wild animal or not.
+Python API can classify Base64 encoded image to determine if the animal in the image is wild animal or not.

 ## :star: Main Features: